Pxrson/Project-X-Altura/README.md

   **community benefits:**

-  - real-time updates - be the first to know about new features
+  - updates - be first to know about new features
   - 24/7 support - get help from me
   - active community - connect with other users